cybertraining-dsc/fa20-523-307/project/project.md

 ### 6.2 The Dakota Access and Keystone XL pipelines approval

 One of the first moves President Trump made when arriving into office was to approve the Dakota Access and Keystone XL pipelines.
 "Both of the pipelines were blocked by the Obama administration due to environmental concerns, but President Trump has questioned climate change and promised to expand energy infrastructure and create jobs"[^4].
 The Keystone pipeline would span 1,200 miles across six states, moving over 800,000 barrels of oil daily from Canada to the Gulf coast.
 The Dakota Access pipeline would move oil from North Dakota all the way to Illinois.
 "The Standing Rock Sioux tribe, whose reservation is adjacent to the pipeline, staged protests that drew thousands of climate change activists to the rural area of Cannon Ball, North Dakota" [^4].
+The sentiment graph shows tweets have a higher polarity but subjectivity is not as high as other events.
+In the days leading up to the signing of the pipelines on January 24th, the stock price has an upward trend but takes a sharp drop a couple days later possibly due to protests against the pipelines.

 ![Figure 7: Sentiment Analysis during Dakota Approval](https://raw.githubusercontent.com/cybertraining-dsc/fa20-523-307/main/project/images/dakota_sentiment.png)